 Timothy C. Baker received an AB in Cognitive Science from Vassar College in 1999 and a PhD in English Literature from the University of Edinburgh in 2007.
 He was a postdoctoral fellow at the Institute for Advanced Studies in the Humanities from 2007-08, and joined the University of Aberdeen in 2009.
-His research and teaching is centred on Scottish and contemporary literature; he has recently completed projects on Scottish Gothic and twenty-first-century animal fiction, while his current research is focused on representations of climate change and the natural world in contemporary women's writing.
+His research and teaching centres on Scottish and contemporary literature, with a particular focus on the environmental humanities and animal studies.

 Scottish Universities International Summer School, Board Member

 British Association for Contemporary Literary Studies, Elected Ordinary Member

 External examiner: University of the Highlands and Islands.

 New Forms of Environmental Writing: Gleaning and FragmentationBloomsbury Academic, London.
 256 pagesBooks and Reports: Books